Saltar para o conteúdo principal

 EduQA participated in Futurália with a discussion on Artificial Intelligence and education.

-“Educating and learning in the age of Artificial Intelligence” was the theme of a conference that included the participation of Rebeca Sá Couto, a member of the Board of Directors of EduQA, IP – Institute of Education, Quality and Evaluation, at TECH_EDU, a parallel event to Futurália, which took place at FIL, in Lisbon, between March 11 and 13.
+“Educating and learning in the age of Artificial Intelligence” was the theme of a conference that included the participation of Rebeca Sá Couto, member of the Board of Directors of EduQA, IP, at TECH_EDU, a parallel event to Futurália, which took place at FIL, in Lisbon, between March 11 and 13.

 The digital transition of education in Portugal was the focus of this edition of Futurália, the largest education and vocational training fair in the country.